HD 69830 c

-HD 69830 c is an exoplanet orbiting HD 69830.
+HD 69830 c is an exoplanet candidate orbiting HD 69830.
+It was discovered in 2006 by the radial velocity method.
 It is the second-closest planet in its system and has a minimum mass 12 times that of Earth.
 Based on theoretical modeling in the 2006 discovery paper, it is likely to be a rocky planet, not a gas giant.
 However, other work has found that if it had formed as a gas giant, it would have stayed that way, and it is now understood that planets this massive are rarely rocky.

+HD 69830 c's existence was disputed in 2026 as the host star's radial velocity variations were found to be likely correlated with stellar activity indicators, instead of the planet's gravitational pull.